-I can only think of a handful of places in the world where I was as excited to eat the food as Mexico.
-There’s something I just love about the flavors in the foods eaten in Mexico.
+I can only think of a handful of places in the world where I was as excited to eat the food as Mexico City.
+There’s something I just love about the flavors of Mexican food.
 Fresh-made tortillas are one of my absolute favorite things to eat.
-Then add in crispy carnitas, some cilantro and a squeeze of lime and I’m seriously in my happy place.
+Add in crispy carnitas, some cilantro and a squeeze of lime and I’m seriously in my happy place.

 As we were heading out to Mexico City for the first time, I was super excited to try all of the popular Mexican foods like quesadillas and tacos that I already knew about, and to find other foods eaten in Mexico that were new to me.